2017-2018 Service Projects of Phoenix Squaw Peak Rotary Club

 Members of Squaw Peak support a small orphanage in Sonoyta, Sonora, Mexico; Paso de Amor (Steps of Love).
 Sonoyta is a very poor border town located three hours south of Phoenix just across the border from Lukeville, Az.
 This service project also helped expand our service projects internationally.

 Also, in 2018 we have funded a vocational training program for children who live in the barrios of Puerto Peńasco, Sonora, Mexico.
 These children are encouraged to stay in school through an after school homework club.
 We are providing a set of basic hand tools to100 of these students this summer and instruct them on how to build there own toolbox.

-For the past three years, our club built wheelchair swings at Hacienda Healthcare, a facility that supports medically fragile and chronically ill infants, children, teens, and young adults.
+For the past three years, our club built wheelchair swings at facilities that supports medically fragile and chronically ill infants, children, teens, and young adults.
 The swing allowed the residents to achieve a sense of normalcy and fun that normally is out of their grasp - it was extremely popular and always had a line waiting for it.
-In 2018, we have decided to build a new swing at the ACCEL facility that provides similar services to medically fragile children.
+In 2018, we built a new swing at the ACCEL facility that provides similar services to medically fragile children.
 You can support this by buying our Football Fever tickets which funds this.

 The Skeeter McFee Golf Tournament has become a annual valley tradition: Don’t miss signing up for one of the Valley’s greatest charity golf tournaments!
 Your contribution provides vital support for charities in need.
 This year’s format is a Four-Person Scramble and we have many fine prizes to award.
 There will be a longest drive, closest to the pin, and other prize holes.
 This year the event will be held at the beautiful Stonecreek Golf Club.
-The 2017 Golf Tournament was successfully held on April 07 - see you next year!
+The 2019 Golf Tournament will be held on April 27 - see you there!